greiginsydney/Homebridge-cbus-installer/SETUP.md

 sudo journalctl -u homebridge.service -f
 ```

-You should see an output like this for every unit:
+You should see an output like this for every unit.
+All those "19P" references will change in your setup to be whatever your network name is:
 ```txt
 Dec 27 15:10:15 homebridge homebridge[504]: 2019-12-27T04:10:15.425Z cbus:client rx event { time: '20191227-151015', code: 753, processed: false, message: '//19P/254 87303760-0a8c-1038-9483-ee3a5c1da2ab Net Sync: synchronizing unit 5 of 23 at address 6', type: 'event', raw: '#e# 20191227-151015 753 //19P/254 87303760-0a8c-1038-9483-ee3a5c1da2ab Net Sync: synchronizing unit 5 of 23 at address 6' }
 ```